nearform/graphql-hooks/CONTRIBUTING.md

 ## For Developers

-All contributions should use the [prettier](https://prettier.io/) formatter, and pass the tests.
+All contributions should use the [prettier](https://prettier.io/) formatter, pass linting and pass tests.
 You can do this by running:

 ```
+npm run eslint
 npm run prettier
 npm test
 ```